-Category Number Description Eligible Technologies Incentive Structure Eligibility Criteria 1 Cold Climate ASHP ("ccASHP"): Partial Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP \$/outdoor condenser unit Each unit in system must be on the Northeast Energy Efficiency Partnership ccASHP Product List ("NEEP Product List") Total heat pump system heating capacity is <300,000 British Thermal Units per hour ("Btu/h") For central ASHPs installed with a back-up furnace in the same cabinet, the back-up furnace must have capacity <225,000 Btu/h Total heat pump system heating capacity satisfies <90% of the building's design heating load ("BHL") 2 ccASHP: Full Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
-See Equipment Sizing Requirements in Appendix 2 for additional details.
-Each unit in system must be on the NEEP Product List Total heat pump system heating capacity is <300,000 Btu/h.
-For central ASHPs installed with a back-up furnace in the same cabinet, the back-up furnace must have capacity <225,000 Btu/h Total heat pump system heating capacity satisfies at least 90%5 of the BHL.
+Eligible Technologie S Incentive Structure Eligibility Criteria Category 1 - Cold Climate ASHP ("ccASHP"): Partial Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP \$/outdoor condenser unit Each unit in system must be on the Northeast Energy Efficiency Partnership ccASHP Product List ("NEEP Product List") Total heat pump system heating capacity is <300,000 British Thermal Units per hour ("Btu/h") For central ASHPs installed with a back-up furnace in the same cabinetheating system, the back-up furnace must have capacity <225,000 Btu/h Total heat pump system heating capacity satisfies <90% of the building's design heating load ("BHL") Category 2 - ccASHP: Full Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List.
+Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
+See Each unit in system must be on the NEEP Product List Total heat pump system heating capacity is <300,000 Btu/h-for all building types except Multifamily Multifamily (5 or more units) installing heat pumps should apply for Category 4 incentives For central ASHPs installed with a back-up furnace in the same cabinetheating system, the back-up furnace must have capacity <225,000 Btu/h Total heat pump system heating capacity satisfies at least 90% of the BHL.
 Systems sized for >120% BHL may incur further review and require justification.
-In cases where there are four or fewer units choosing heat pumps in a Multifamily building, they shall be eligible to apply in Category 2 subject to the discretion of the utility.

-5 Contractors are strongly encouraged to design heat pump systems in this Category that satisfy 100% of BHL
+$^{^9}$ Contractors are strongly encouraged to design heat pump systems in this Category that satisfy 100% of BHL

-Category Number Description Eligible Technologies Incentive Structure Eligibility Criteria 2a ccASHP: Full Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP with Integrated Controls \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
+Eligible Technologie S Incentive Structure Eligibility Criteria Equipment Sizing Requirements in Appendix 2 for additional details. • In cases where there are four or fewer units choosing heat pumps in a Multifamily building, they shall be eligible to apply in Category 2 subject to the discretion of the utility.
+Category 2a - ccASHP: Full Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP with Integrated Controls \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
 See Equipment Sizing Requirements in Appendix 2 for additional details.
-Eligible projects include heat pumps that meet the full building load where the previously existing system is coupled with integrated controls Category 2a is only available for retrofit projects of existing structures and is not available to new construction or gut rehab6 To be eligible for Category 2a incentives, the integrated controls package must be connected to existing fossil fuel heating equipment and must operate the heat pump as the first stage/primary heating system Ancillary electric heating systems are not eligible for a Category 2a incentive In cases where there are four or fewer units choosing heat pumps in a Multifamily building, they shall be eligible to apply in Category 2a subject to the discretion of the utility.
-2b ccASHP: Full Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP with Decommissioning \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
-See Equipment Sizing Requirements in Appendix 2 for additional details.
-Eligible projects include heat pumps that meet the full building heating load where the previously existing fossil fuel system is decommissioned Retrofit projects are eligible; new construction and gut rehabs are not eligible.
-Category 2b will require submission of a decommissioning checklist, which can be found on the Contractor Resources website7 To be eligible for a Category 2b incentive, the heat pump system installed must meet the full heating load of the building, as discussed in Section 3.2.1
+Eligible projects include heat pumps that meet the full building load where the previously existing system is coupled with integrated controls Category 2a is only available for retrofit projects of existing structures and is not available to new construction or gut rehab10 To be eligible for Category 2a incentives, the integrated controls package must be connected to existing fossil fuel heating equipment and must operate the heat pump as the first stage/primary heating system Ancillary electric heating systems are not eligible for a Category 2a incentive In cases where there are four or fewer units choosing heat pumps in a Multifamily building, they shall be eligible to apply in Category 2a subject to the discretion of the utility.
+Category 2b - ccASHP: Full Load Heating

-6 Gut rehabilitation or "gut rehab" is defined as a renovation that removes material down to structural load-bearing beams, as defined by the TRM v10, effective January 1, 2023.
+10 Gut rehabilitation or "gut rehab" is defined as a renovation that removes material down to structural load-bearing beams, as defined by the TRM v10, effective January 1, 2023.